Our Commitment to Diversity, Equity, and Inclusion

 Learn more about how we approach student recruitment and welcoming prospective families into our community below, and visit the Admissions section of our website for more detail on the process.

 True excellence in education means providing a program that enables all students to see themselves reflected in their curriculum.
 By embedding intellectual inquiry related to race, ethnicity, class, gender, gender identity, and sexual orientation throughout, we aim to place all students’ voices at the heart of our work.
-In the classroom, that applies not only to the information we teach, but also how we teach it.
+In the classroom, this applies not only to the information we teach, but how we teach it, as well as how we ground instruction and grading practices through the lens of equity.

 As a school committed to providing a safe and supportive environment for students to learn and lead, we must acknowledge the harm, both within and outside our community, that our students in marginalized groups—including BIPOC, gender non-conforming, and those from low socio-economic families —experience, and support them by providing all students with the tools to address those events, effective and safe avenues for sharing their experiences, and a clear and fair process for deciding, implementing, and communicating the consequences of interpersonal racism in our community.